Indoor Storage Units

 Indoor Storage for Vehicles

 Store Space facilities offer multiple options for vehicle storage.
-While secure, outdoor parking is most common for oversized vehicles, some facilities offer drive-in vehicle storage for cars, boats, RVs, trailers and more.
+While outdoor parking is most common for oversized vehicles, some facilities offer drive-in vehicle storage for cars, boats, RVs, trailers and more.
 Indoor warehouse-style vehicle storage has oversized entrances and designated parking spaces.

 These spaces offer added protection from the environment and are able to accommodate larger vehicles that can typically fit in drive-up units.